Construction worker allegedly buries Chiefs flag under Raiders stadium site

-LAS VEGAS -- The Raiders have yet to move to Las Vegas but their rivalry with the Kansas City Chiefs have already been planted.
+The Raiders have yet to move to Las Vegas, but their rivalry with the Kansas City Chiefs have already been planted.

 A construction worker on the site of the Raiders' Las Vegas stadium claims to have buried a Chiefs flag in the dirt beneath the future home of the infamous Black Hole.